Canning Basics

 • It’s worth noting that when reaching for a paper towel that’s been collecting dust on your counter for a couple of days to clean jar rims, you might introduce bacteria into your preserves.
 Dip the paper towel into boiling water with sterilized kitchen tongs before wiping jar rims with a wet paper towel.

-• Lastly, after the preserve goes in, your fingers stay out of jars no matter how clean you may think your hands are.
+• Lastly, after the preserve goes in, your fingers stay out of jars.
+It doesn’t matter how clean you think your hands are.
 Stay mindful of this to maintain a sanitary canning process.

 How to decrease the risk of preserve spoilage when canning the old fashioned way